How To Increase Good Cholesterol

 Nicotinic Acid or Niacin

-The most widely used drug to increase HDL levels is nicotinic acid or niacin.
-Niacin is thought to reduce the risk of cardiovascular disease by lowering LDL cholesterol and increasing good HDL cholesterol.
-Therefore, niacin is often recommended for patients with low HDL cholesterol levels.
-One study reports that niacin can increase HDL levels by 25-35% at the highest doses1.
+Some people discuss niacin with their healthcare provider when working on cholesterol goals.
+Some people review niacin with their clinician as part of a broader strategy to keep cholesterol within healthy ranges.
+One study reports that niacin can increase HDL levels by 25-35% at the highest doses4.
 And if we talk about the situation of atherogenic dyslipidemia, then studies show a strong trend towards a decrease in the risk of coronary artery disease.
 It should be remembered that atherogenic dyslipidemia is characterized by low levels of high-density lipoprotein (HDL), high levels of triglycerides, and a high number of low-density lipoprotein (LDL) particles.

 Despite the apparent ability of niacin to increase HDL levels and lower LDL, not everything is so rosy.
 Studies have also shown that niacin can cause serious adverse events.
 Thus, among participants who received niacin/laropiprant tablets, there was a 55% increase in diabetes control disorders that were considered serious.